 Teach and Model Reusing Items or Buying Second-Hand

-Lauren Tingley, elementary school teacher and founder of Simply Well Balanced, a site that teaches families how to simplify and declutter their lives and homes, says, “In my classroom, I like to teach children about sustainability by hosting toy and book swaps.
+Lauren Tingley, an elementary school teacher and founder of Simply Well Balanced, a site that teaches families how to simplify and declutter their lives and homes, says, “In my classroom, I like to teach children about sustainability by hosting toy and book swaps.
 A few times a year, especially around the holidays, I speak with the families and explain to the children that we will be having a classroom swap.
 I encourage the students to find an item at home that they no longer use or love and bring it into the classroom.
-Each student who brings in an item to swap, gets to choose something to take home.
+Each student who brings in an item to swap gets to choose something to take home.
 [This is a simple way to] encourage children to think twice before throwing something away.
 Instead, I encourage them to pause and think about if the item is still useful.”
 She encourages families to shop at thrift stores and yard sales whenever possible — and to always promote toy sharing.
-Toy sharing is a top Pinterest trend for this year, and searches for toy share subscription increased by 313 percent.
+Toy sharing is a top Pinterest trend for this year, and searches for toy share subscriptions increased by 313 percent.

 View this post on Instagram

 1. Unplug electronics! 📲 2.
 Properly insulate your home 🏡 3.
 Install a low flow shower head 🚿 4.
 Install a low flow toilet 🚽 5.
 Make sure your air conditioning is working properly ❄️ – Click the link in my bio for a free eBook on how to achieve an eco friendly home!@reducewastenow ♻️ – #reducewaste #reduceenergy #airconditioner #reducewater #zerowastehome #home #environmentallyfriendly #savetheearth #reducingwaste

 A post shared by Reduce Waste: Ideas And Tips! (@reducewastenow) on